 Rhonda Fields graduated from the University of Northern Colorado in Greeley, Colorado, receiving a Bachelor’s Degree in Special Education in 1974, and a Master’s Degree in Psychology Counseling and Guidance in 1976.
 Upon graduation, she worked at the University of Northern Colorado for eight years within the division of Student Affairs.

-In the late ’80s Rhonda moved to Denver and worked for the University of Denver.
-She was hired by United Airlines in 1986 and has held various leadership roles in Human Resources and Training/ Development.
-After 29 years of service, she retired in March, 2015.
+In the late ’80s, Rhonda moved to Denver and worked for the University of Denver.
+She was hired by United Airlines in 1986 and has held various leadership roles in Human Resources and Training and Development.
+After 29 years of service, she retired in March 2015.

 Growing Hope Through Community Outreach